 You can get clients by advertising on Craigslist, or even making your services available to employment search firms.
 They may welcome the opportunity to have someone available who can coach others up into higher positions.
 You may have to pay a referral fee for these clients, but if you get in with a couple of active search firms, you’ll have plenty of business.

 If you have higher-level skills, like web design, search engine optimization or graphic design, you can offer them out on the Internet to various websites and blogs.
 Nearly any technical skill that you have could have market value on the web.
 Many websites and blogs are run by people who have little or no technical knowledge.
 If you can offer your services, and charge at least a little bit less than the going rate, you can create a lucrative side business.

 Look for gigs that are posted on ProBlogger Jobs, or even Craigslist.
 Otherwise, contact websites and blogs offering your services.
 It’s always best if you have samples of your work to demonstrate what you can do.

 Sooner or later, everyone has to look for a job.
 But not nearly everyone knows how to write a compelling resume.
 If you have any skill at all in resume writing – and resume cover letters – there’s a big market out there for the service.

-What makes it even better is that you can easily find resume and cover letter templates on the web just by doing a search.
+What makes it even better is that you can easily find resume and cover letter templates on the web just by searching.
 You can take the raw information that job seekers have in their existing resumes, and apply it to a relevant template to build a convincing resume.

 You can find potential customers by advertising on Craigslist, but also by contacting college employment offices and job-search agencies.
-While some search firms might offer to improve resumes, it’s likely that they use outside sources for the more challenging cases, such as where resume has to be rebuilt from the ground up.
+While some search firms might offer to improve resumes, they likely use outside sources for the more challenging cases, such as where resume has to be rebuilt from the ground up.

 Sell Used Items on Craigslist